JoseHdez2/beeHave/README.md

   * Select Mode:
     * Select entities from the lists or environment.
     * Drag and drop entities in the environment.
+* Inspector panel
+  * Inspect the attributes of the currently selected entity.
 * Time control panel
   * Play/stop the simulation.
   * Change the step time of the simulation.